2023 Kosti clashes: Conflict

 The conflict started on May 7, when the theft of a telephone sparked a physical fight between several people.
 Fighting began on a large scale in the al-Nakhalat neighborhood of Kosti on May 8 between Nuba and West African "fellata" groups.
-A policeman in the city said that four men and one women across both sides were killed.
+A policeman in the city said that four men and one woman across both sides were killed.
 SUNA reported on May 9 that sixteen people had been killed on both sides and many more had been injured.
 Many houses were burnt as well, with videos circulating of mobs attacking and burning homes in the city.
 That night, the governor of White Nile declared a curfew.
 Three people were reported killed on May 9, with later reports adding that the May 7-8 death toll had increased to 25 killed.

 By May 12, the conflict had subsided with local elders mediating a peace treaty with both sides.
 OCHA reported that 29 people had been killed and at least 40 injured in the clashes.